Skip to main content

 Common educational challenges for students with NF1

 Children with NF1 can excel in school and often pursue higher education, though their path may have its challenges.
-Many will need extra support to reach their full potential, as learning difficulties are common, affecting over 75% of children with NF1.
+Many will need extra support to reach their full potential, as learning difficulties are common, affecting between 50 and 80% of children with NF1.
 Early identification and intervention are crucial to ensuring they receive the support they need.

 Common difficulties include: